yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Related Reference : [什麼是Webpack?](https://medium.com/i-am-mike/什麼是webpack-你需要webpack嗎-2d8f9658241d) [關於 Webpack](https://neighborhood999.github.io/webpack-tutorial-gitbook/Part1/) [Webpack 初學者教學課程](https://neighborhood999.github.io/webpack-tutorial-gitbook/Part1/)
 <br/><br/>

 :white_check_mark: 6.
-What Is Progressive Enhancement And Graceful Degradation?
+What Is Graceful Degradation And Progressive Enhancement?

 > - **Graceful Degradation** : Building the website so it provides a good level of user experience in **modern browsers first**, then fix the problem for other browsers